Through the Blue

 Evia’s nondescript capital is not an obvious destination for tourists and Athenians alike.
 Its draw for us?
 Family-friendly attractions, relaxed seafood dining, and a lovely beach within an hour’s drive of Athens.

-Gateway to Evia, Chalkida connects Greece’s second largest island to the mainland by two bridges on the island’s center.
+Gateway to Evia, Chalkida links Greece’s second-largest island to the mainland via two bridges spanning the narrow Evripos Strait.
 With its ease of access, why isn’t it more popular than it is?

 Without the obviously breathtaking to draw souvenir-seeking crowds, it’s easily overlooked.
-And while I wouldn’t suggest it for first visits to Greece, it can be a good day trip destination from Athens, or as a stopover on your way north to Mandoudi port to catch a summer ferry to the Sporades.
+While I wouldn’t recommend it as a priority for a first trip to Greece, it makes an good day trip from Athens or a worthwhile stopover en route to Mandoudi, where summer ferries depart for the Sporades.

-Here are five favourite haunts and activities with the kids in Chalkida:
+Here are five of our favourite haunts and activities with the kids in Chalkida:

 1. WATERSIDE PROMENADE WALKS (& EATS)